Find Affordable College Courses

 Waltham, MA

-Brandeis University came in at #9 in this year’s edition of the Best Computer Science Bachelor’s Degree Schools in Massachusetts ranking.
-Located in the city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.
+Brandeis University landed the #9 spot in the 2023 rankings for the best bachelor’s degree computer science programs.
+Located in the city of Waltham, Brandeis is a private not-for-profit school with a medium-sized student population.

 Read More…